 4. Are you short of breath or sweating?

 - Esophageal muscle spasm.
 Some people have an esophagus that tightens or spasms.
 If this occurs, a person can have pain and discomfort,

 - Gallbladder pain.
 The gallbladder is responsible for releasing bile that the body uses to digest fats.
-It can become blocked or diseased, causing symptoms like pain in the shoulders, arms, and neck as well as nausea and vomiting.
+It can become blocked or diseased (such as with gallstones), causing

 - Pleurisy.
 This condition is an inflammation of the tissues in the chest wall, often due to intense coughing or inflammation from an infection.